 Editorial pages focus on these and other health topics.

 Opinion writers express their views on President Donald Trump’s plans to cut Title X funding from facilities that offer abortion services or make referrals for them.

-Media outlets report on news from New York, Texas, Ohio, Missouri, Illinois, Arizona, Louisiana and Pennsylvania.
+Media outlets report on news from California, Minnesota, Texas, Iowa, Missouri, Virginia and Colorado.

 Today’s early morning highlights from the major news organizations.

-Editorial pages look at these and other health issues.
+Editorial pages look at these and other health care issues in the news.